afrieirham/hashnode-blog/ckqxnc9tc0bwqcds1c1yg6gwk.md

 # The Problem

-New developers find it hard to decide on what to use and/or learn when starting a new full-stack project
+New developers find it hard to decide on what to use and/or learn when starting a new full-stack project.

 The project might be a side-project, university assignments, final year project, business idea, or hackathon project.